You are here:

 For over 60 years, The Advance has been the official program of The United Methodist Church for voluntary, designated, second-mile giving.
 Gifts through The Advance allow local churches to extend their reach into the world.

-New churches are being planted in new places through Global Ministries’ mission initiatives in Cambodia, Cameroon, Central Asia (Kazakhstan, Kyrgyzstan, and Uzbekistan), Honduras, Latvia, Lithuania, Malawi, Mongolia, Russia, Senegal, and Southeast Asia (Laos, Thailand, and Vietnam).
+New churches are being planted in new places through Global Ministries’ mission initiatives in Cambodia, Cameroon, Central Asia (Kazakhstan, Kyrgyzstan, and Uzbekistan), Honduras, Laos, Mongolia, Senegal, Thailand, and Vietnam.

 Global Ministries is working in collaboration with church leaders across the world.
 These Mission Initiatives are unique in many ways, but mostly because they are places where The United Methodist Church is new to the population.
 Local churches can be a part of this movement by supporting and learning from these vibrant congregations through a church-to-church partnership with the In Mission Together program.